Physician Scientist Training Program

 Leaders in Biomedical Research Training at the University of Minnesota

-The University of Minnesota's Twin Cities campus is home to nationally ranked programs in the life and health sciences, offering dynamic programs in basic sciences, clinical sciences, biomedical engineering, public health, and health care policy that attract a diverse group of top students from around the world.
+The University of Minnesota's Twin Cities campus is home to dynamic research in basic and clinical sciences, biomedical engineering, public health, and health care policy that attracts a diverse group of faculty and researchers from around the world.
+Faculty are nationally recognized for educational leadership, mentorship, and support in scholarship and research.
+The Medical School is dedicated to providing a high-quality education for trainees of all backgrounds.

 For applicants committed to rigorous research training in clinical and basic investigation, the Physician-Scientist Training Program (PSTP) offers a continuous training experience, from internship through fellowship.

-The program meets all American Board of Internal Medicine (ABIM) Research Pathway requirements.
+The PSTP curriculum is based on and meets requirements of the American Board of Internal Medicine (ABIM) Research Pathway.